johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-The lambda takes an `Event` object, which contains the type of event that happened, and a reference to the `this` (the javalin object which triggered the event).
+The lambda takes an `Event` object, which contains the type of event that happened, and a reference to the `this` (the occurrent object which triggered the event).

 ## Server setup

-Javalin runs on an embedded [Jetty](http://eclipse.org/jetty/).
+Occurrent runs on an embedded [Jetty](http://eclipse.org/jetty/).
 The architecture for adding other embedded servers is in place, and pull requests are welcome.